MichaelMaherKamel/PokeStart/README.md

 ## 🙏 Acknowledgements

-- Pokemon data provided by [PokeAPI](https://pokeapi.co/)
-- Built with ❤️ as a demonstration of modern web development techniques
+- Built with 💻 as a demonstration of modern web development techniques